hyperledger/fabric/docs/source/whyfabric.rst

 Why Hyperledger Fabric?
 =======================

-The Hyperledger Fabric project is delivering a blockchain platform designed to allow the exchange of an asset or the state of an asset to be consented upon, maintained, and viewed by all parties in a permissioned group.
+Hyperledger Fabric is delivering a blockchain platform designed to allow the exchange of an asset or the state of an asset to be consented upon, maintained, and viewed by all parties in a permissioned group.
 A key characteristic of Hyperledger Fabric is that